What Works: evidence for social policy

 We are a major funding and administrative partner in the What Works Network, which aims to provide robust research evidence to guide decision-making on £200 billion of public spending.

-As well as two existing centres of excellence – the National Institute for Health and Clinical Excellence and the Educational Endowment Foundation – the network will consist of a number of new independent institutions part-funded by the government, with significant support from ESRC.
+As well as two existing centres of excellence – the National Institute for Health and Clinical Excellence and the Educational Endowment Foundation – the network consists of a number of new independent institutions part-funded by government, with significant support from ESRC.

 These programmes of work will reach across Britain, focusing on key research areas including crime reduction, local economic growth, ageing better, early intervention, poverty and public sector reform in Scotland.